 Petrol, diesel prices hiked for second straight day.
 Check new fuel rates

 Petrol, diesel prices hiked for second straight day.
-Check new fuel rates2 min read .
-Updated: 21 Oct 2021, 08:17 AM IST
+Check new fuel rates

 After a two-day gap since Monday, oil companies have resumed revising the rates of petrol and diesel, taking the prices to a new all-time high across the nation.